italoaa/italoaa/README.md

 I am a computer science student majorly interested in `cyber security` and `low level programing`.
 Currently I find a lot of joy programing and learning the language `rust` 🦀 but I have experience in more mainstream languages like `python` 🐍, `javascript/typescript` and `C`.
+Also I am diving into programing graphics with `OpenGl`.
+I post some recipes and blogs on my website https://italoamaya.me

 # Languages and other tools